ElliotFriesenCode/chess-puzzle-multiplayer-game/README.md

 # chess-puzzle-multiplayer-game
-This site provides a platform for teachers to create a chess puzzle competition and have studens join and play https://todo-81360.firebaseapp.com/
+This site provides a platform for teachers to create chess puzzle competitions<br>
+https://todo-81360.firebaseapp.com/